On the Addressability Problem on CSS Codes: Permutation Isomorphisms and Addressability

 For arbitrary 2-qubit gates, if a 2-qubit gate is permutation addressable it is parallel addressable since permutations are closed under composition.
-Thus, the number of such logical gates is at least the number of choices of disjoint pairs of qubits, and there are at least $\min\{k!!,k(k-1)!!\}$ such pairs\footnote{This is the double factorial: $k!! = k(k-2)(k-4)\dots $}.
+Thus, the number of such logical gates is at least the number of choices of disjoint pairs of qubits, and there are at least $\min\{k!!,k(k-1)!!\}$ such pairs.
 Applying the logic above with $\rho_n > \frac{3}{4}$, we see that $\frac{1}{2}\rho_n+\rho_n'>1$, and by \Cref{cor:count-double-factorial} this is greater than the number of permutation automorphisms on the code.

 For CNOT gates, CNOTs generate all invertible linear matrices on the computational basis.
 By \Cref{lem:count-GLn}, the size of invertible linear matrices on $k=\rho n$ logical qubits is asymptotically greater than $\frac{n!}{(\rho'n)!}$ when $\rho_n > \sqrt{\frac{\log n}{n}}+\Omega\left(\frac{1}{\sqrt{n}}\right)$.